gemini-testing/gemini/README.md

 * `setDynamicElements({name1: 'selector', name2: 'selector', ...})` - same as
-  `setElements`, but specifies elements that does not appear in DOM tree at the moment page loaded.
+  `setElements`, but specifies elements that does not appear in DOM tree at the moment page loaded or disappears in process.
 Dynamic elements will make your tests slower, so don't use it for static content.

 * `capture(stateName, callback(actions, element))` - defines new state to capture.
   Optional callback describes a sequence of actions to bring the page to this state,